hrbrmstr/securitytxt/README.md

 Description
 -----------

 When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to properly disclose them.
 As a result, security issues may be left unreported.
 The 'security.txt' 'Web Security Policies' specification defines a 'IETF' standard to help organizations define the process for security researchers to securely disclose security vulnerabilities.

-Tools are provided to help identify and parse 'security.txt' files to enable analysis of the usage of these policies.
+Tools are provided to identify and parse 'security.txt' files, enabling analysis of the usage of these policies.

 -   [IETF Draft](https://tools.ietf.org/html/draft-foudil-securitytxt-00)
 -   [Information hub](https://securitytxt.org/)